-The Application also implements the beginning of new internal pathway systems with the construction of the Darnestown Road Promenade, the ten-foot-wide sidepath, and the five-foot wide asphalt pathway that connects the northern terminus of Private Road B-4 and wraps around the northern length of the Subject Property.
-Prescribed open space and trail improvements envisioned for the western edge of overall Belward tract will be delivered in the future, including the continuation of the Darnestown Road Promenade.
-Additionally, the entire Mission Hills Preserve (7.01 acres) will be afforested as shown on the Certified Final Forest Conservation Plan as previously discussed under the findings for Chapter 22A, Forest Conservation.
+The Site Plan also implements the beginning of new internal pathway systems with the construction of the Darnestown Promenade, the ten-foot-wide sidepath, and the five-foot wide asphalt pathway that connects the northern terminus of Private Road B-4 and wraps around the northern length of the Subject Property.
+Prescribed open space and trail improvements envisioned for the western edge of the overall Belward tract will be delivered in the future, including the continuation of the Darnestown Road Promenade.
+Additionally, the entire Mission Hills Preserve (7.01 acres) will be afforested as shown on the Certified Final Forest Conservation Plan.